kelp404/NyaruDB/README.md

 ##Document
 Document is data in the collection.

-There is a member named 'key' in the document.
+There is a member named `key` in the document.
 Key is unique and datatype is NSString.
-If the document has no 'key' when inserted, it will be automatically generated.
+If the document has no `key` when inserted, it will be automatically generated.

 + Normal Field Datatype: `NSNull`, `NSNumber`, `NSDate`, `NSString`, `NSArray`, `NSDictionary`
 **(items just allow `NSString`, `NSNumber`, `NSDate` and `NSNull` in the `NSArray`)**